viscovery/viscovery-ad-sdk-html5/README.md

 ## Mobile Fullscreen Hacking

-Due to limitation of mobile browser, Viscovery Ad SDK could not implement ad displaying on mobile browser. However, if `mobileFullscreenHacking` is `true`, Viscovery Ad SDK will achieve the fullscreen mode by implementing following specs.
+Due to limitation of mobile browser, Viscovery Ad SDK could not implement ad displaying on mobile browser.
+However, if `mobileFullscreenHacking` is `true`, Viscovery Ad SDK will achieve the fullscreen mode by implementing following specs.

 * Content player is always in-line mode in **portrait**.
 * Content player is always fullscreen mode in **landscape**.